LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Related work

 \paragraph{Solvers for the ARC}

 Since the introduction of the ARC in 2019, various methods have been proposed to address it.
-A powerful DSL coupled with an efficient program synthesis algorithm has the potential to solve the ARC, as initially proposed in \cite{c:arc}.
-Notable examples include the Kaggle challenge's~\cite{kaggle0} winning solution, which utilized a manually-created DSL and DAG-based search for program synthesis \cite{kaggle1}.
-Other high-ranking Kaggle participants followed similar strategies \cite{kaggle2, kaggle3, kaggle4, kaggle5}. \cite{grammar-arc} employed a Grammatical Evolution algorithm within their chosen DSL, while \cite{dreamcoderarc} utilized the DreamCoder program synthesis system \cite{dreamcoder} to derive abstractions from a basic DSL and compose solutions for new tasks through neural-guided synthesis.
-More recently, ARGA\cite{arga} was proposed as an object-centric framework that represents images using graphs and tree search for a correct program in a DSL based on the abstracted graph space.
+A powerful DSL coupled with an efficient program synthesis algorithm has the potential to solve the ARC, as initially proposed in~\citep{c:arc}.
+Notable examples include the Kaggle challenge's~\citep{kaggle0} winning solution, which utilized a manually-created DSL and DAG-based search for program synthesis~\citep{kaggle1}.
+Other high-ranking Kaggle participants followed similar strategies~\citep{kaggle2, kaggle3, kaggle4, kaggle5}. \citet{grammar-arc} employed a Grammatical Evolution algorithm within their chosen DSL, while~\citep{dreamcoderarc} utilized the DreamCoder program synthesis system~\citep{dreamcoder} to derive abstractions from a basic DSL and compose solutions for new tasks through neural-guided synthesis.
+More recently, ARGA~\citep{arga} was proposed as an object-centric framework that represents images using graphs and tree search for a correct program in a DSL based on the abstracted graph space.
 Alternative approaches for the ARC challenge have also been explored.
-The Neural Abstract Reasoner, a deep learning method, achieved success on a subset of ARC tasks \cite{nar}. \cite{object-arc} devised a compositional imagination technique to generate unseen tasks for enhanced generalization. \cite{discriptivegrid} focused on an approach based on descriptive grids.
+The Neural Abstract Reasoner, a deep learning method, achieved success on a subset of ARC tasks~\citep{nar}. \citet{object-arc} devised a compositional imagination technique to generate unseen tasks for enhanced generalization. \citep{discriptivegrid} focused on an approach based on descriptive grids.
 However, these alternatives have not yet surpassed state-of-the-art results.

 \paragraph{ARC-like datasets} have been introduced to tackle the ARC's complexity.
-The Mini-ARC \cite{playgrounds}, a $5\!\times\!5$ compact version of the ARC, was generated manually to maintains the original's level of difficulty.
-The Sort-of-ARC \cite{object-arc},shares ARC's input space but presents simpler problems with $20\!\times\!20$ images containing three distinct $3\!\times\!3$ objects.
-The ConceptARC dataset presents a set of manually crafted tasks, grouped and categorized by 16 distinct core concepts \cite{conceptarc}.
+The Mini-ARC~\citep{playgrounds}, a $5\!\times\!5$ compact version of the ARC, was generated manually to maintain the original's level of difficulty.
+The Sort-of-ARC~\citep{object-arc} shares ARC's input space but presents simpler problems with $20\!\times\!20$ images containing three distinct $3\!\times\!3$ objects.
+The ConceptARC dataset presents a set of manually crafted tasks, grouped and categorized by 16 distinct core concepts~\citep{conceptarc}.
+The PCFG benchmark~\citep{deepmind} is similar to our 1D-ARC and was generated using the probabilistic context-free grammar